facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 ![Reflectance Mix](../images/reflect-mix.png)
 /// figure-caption
-Combining a blue and red color to and getting green.
+Mixing a blue and yellow color with Kubelka-Munk theory.
 ///

 Kubelka-Munk theory can be used in a couple of ways, one that utilizes absorption and scattering data independent of